Five tips for paying as little as possible for business energy

 Image credit: HowardLake

 Jonathan Elliott is Make It Cheaper's CEO and founder.
-He recognises that small businesses are the lifeblood of the British economy, and is passionate about saving them as much time and money as possible, boosting their profits and prospects for growth.
+He recognises that small businesses are the lifeblood of the British economy, and is passionate about making it easy for them to save time and money, boost their profits and improve prospects for growth.
 As a vocal campaigner for fair treatment of SMEs by utility companies, Jonathan collected ‘SME Consumer Champion’ & ‘Most Trusted’ at the 2013 Energy Live Consultancy Awards.